 In our episode The Food of Thailand, we explored many regional cuisines of Thailand.
 One common theme throughout many dishes is the essential curry; there are hundreds of Thai curries.
 The most common ones you see in the U.S. are probably based on coconut milk, and probably named after a color.
 The color comes from a curry paste, a flavor bomb of spices and aromatics.
-Francis Lam got a lesson on making homemade curry paste from Hong Thaimee, chef of Thaimee Table in New York and author of True Thai: Real Flavors for Every Table.
+Francis Lam got a lesson on making homemade curry paste from Hong Thaimee, author of True Thai: Real Flavors for Every Table.
 Enjoy her recipe for Green Curry which includes instructions for the green curry paste made during their cooking lesson.

 Francis Lam: Chef, thanks so much for coming to my house.